Aries? Here’s your constellation | EarthSky.org

 The sun – as seen from Earth – passes in front of the constellation Aries the Ram from about April 19 to May 14 every year.
-Of course, a Northern Hemisphere spring or Southern Hemisphere autumn presents the wrong time of year for viewing the constellation Aries because then the mighty Ram is lost in the sun’s glare.
-November and December are especially good months for viewing Aries.
+That’s why a Northern Hemisphere spring or Southern Hemisphere autumn presents the wrong time of year for viewing the constellation Aries because then the mighty Ram is lost in the sun’s glare.
+December is an especially good month for viewing Aries.

-Follow the links below to learn more about how to see Aries in the night sky, and about this constellation in the history of astronomy and in mythology.

 Best time for seeing Aries the Ram.
 The best time to behold the Mighty Ram is at the opposite end of the year, when the Earth is on the other side of the sun.
 In late October, this constellation rises in the east at sunset, reaches its highest point in the sky at midnight and sets in the west at sunrise.